ibm-cloud-docs/apps/tutorials/tutorial_web.md

 # Creating a basic web app with a starter kit
 {: #tutorial-webapp}

 {{site.data.keyword.cloud}} offers many starter kits to help you get coding quickly.
-Choose a language, framework, and tools from the App Service starter kits to start working with a preconfigured custom application.
+Select a language, framework, and tools from the App Service starter kits to start working with a preconfigured custom application.
 In this tutorial, you walk through the steps to install the tools you need, and then build and run the app locally and deploy it to the cloud.
 {: shortdesc}

 ## Step 1.
 Install the tools